asjadnaqvi/stata-bimap/README.md

 ## Installation

 The package can be installed via SSC or GitHub.
 The GitHub version, *might* be more recent due to bug fixes, feature updates etc, and *may* contain syntax improvements and changes in *default* values.
 See version numbers below.
 Eventually the GitHub version is published on SSC.
+All examples are updated to the latest version and might not be compatible with the old ones.
+Please check the documentation and change logs.

 The package can be installed from SSC (**v1.51**):
 ```